 In January 2007, we began testing co-branded locations, such as the co-branded stores with Cold Stone Creamery.
 Co-branding a location is a vehicle to exploit retail environments that would not typically support a stand-alone Rocky Mountain Chocolate Factory store.
 Co-branding can also be used to more efficiently manage rent structure, payroll and other operating costs in environments that have not historically supported stand-alone Rocky Mountain Chocolate Factory stores.
-As of February 28, 2017, our partner's franchisees operated 83 co-branded locations, our franchisees operated 16 locations and three Company-owned co-branded units were in operation.
+As of February 28, 2018, Cold Stone Creamery franchisees operated 87 co-branded locations, our U-Swirl franchisees operated 12 co-branded locations and three Company-owned co-branded units were in operation.

-We have previously entered into franchise developments and licensing agreements for the expansion of our franchise stores in Canada, the United Arab Emirates, South Korea, The Republic of the Philippines and Japan.
+We have previously entered into franchise developments and licensing agreements for the expansion of our franchise stores in Canada, the United Arab Emirates, the Republic of Panama, South Korea, the Republic of the Philippines, Vietnam, Qatar and Japan.
 We believe that international opportunities may create a favorable expansion strategy and reduce dependence on domestic franchise openings to achieve growth.

-International units in operation were as follows at March 31, 2017:
+International units in operation were as follows at March 31, 2018:

 Rocky Mountain Chocolate Factory

-Canada 64
+Canada 61

-Japan 5
+The Republic of Panama 1

-The Republic of the Philippines 3
+The Republic of the Philippines 4

-South Korea 18
+South Korea 1

-United Arab Emirates 4

 U-Swirl Cafés (Including all associated brands)

-Canada 2
+Qatar 1

-Total 96
+Total 68